 2. Applying for a law license with a criminal record in Colorado

-- they have been fully rehabilitated;
+- you have been fully rehabilitated;

-The Office of Attorney Regulation Counsel also understands that the bar attracts many people who have had brushes with the law and now want to use their experience to help others or to reform the legal system.
-Applicants just need to demonstrate that their criminal record is firmly in the past and does not compromise their current or future “character and fitness.”
+The Office of Attorney Regulation Counsel also understands that the Bar attracts many people who have had brushes with the law and now want to use their experience to help others or to reform the legal system.
+You just need to demonstrate that your criminal record:

-Note that applicants who have had their criminal records sealed or expunged should still disclose them in the application.
-The Colorado Bar can usually find past cases even if they have been sealed, and it can deny bar cards to applicants who fail to reveal their entire criminal record.2(For more information, see our articles about Colorado record seals and Colorado record expungements.)
+Note that if you had your criminal records sealed or expunged, you should still disclose them in your application.
+The Colorado Bar can usually find past cases even if they have been sealed, and it can deny you a bar card if you fail to reveal your entire criminal record.2

-3. Discipline for attorneys following a criminal conviction in Colorado
+3. Discipline following a criminal conviction

 - misdemeanor traffic offenses in Colorado, or